 Use the tab menu at the top of the page to access:

-If you need help or have a comment you can contact me -- my information is on the right sidebar.
+If you need help or have a comment you can contact me -- my information is on the left sidebar.

 Details of 35,000 slaving voyages to facilitate the study of cultural, demographic, and economic change in the Atlantic world from the late sixteenth to the mid-nineteenth centuries.
 Trends and cycles in the flow of African captives from specific coastal outlets should provide scholars with new, basic information useful in examining the relationships among slaving, warfare—in both Africa and Europe—political instability, and climatic and ecological change, among other forces.